-Narovo – Historically, the Elves have had poor relations with the desert kingdom, as a result of Narovo’s former status as a Ethlin Colony.
+Narovo – Historically, the Elves have had poor relations with the desert kingdom, as a result of Narovo’s former status as an Ethlin Colony.
 While the Ethlin kingdom has attempted to improve the political relationship in recent years, the people of Narovo seem determined to maintain an adversarial stance.
 Long ago, the elves used the territory of Narovo primarily as a source for the valuable prismatic gems that came from the dwarven mines, which they used to empower their magic.
 In some parts of Narovo, a travelling elf is more likely to be attacked than greeted with kindness.

-Chindius – While officially the relations of these two nations are good, there is some unofficial tension between them.
+Chindius – While officially the relations of these two nations are neutral, there is some unofficial tension between them.
 Like Narovo, Chindius once an Ethlin Colony long ago, but most of the tension comes primarily from Chindius being one of the first nations to fall victim to the Father of Monsters, and the Elves not taking action to aid them.
 And then during the Pale War of 216, Chindius called for aid again and the Ethlin leadership responded that they were unable to dedicate resources to the defense of Chindius.

 The Queen’s Lands – When High Queen Embla returned from Verath, she named General Vorhil’il Celestion to the post of Grand Marshal of Rhoum and Keeper of the Line.
 Many speculate he accepted the title in exchange for her blessing in using the combined armies now under his command to reclaim the Ethlin Isles.
 Regardless, the elves take very serious the honor bestowed upon them by this act and have sworn to uphold and support Embla as the High Queen of Terath.

 Falconcrest – The elves are in the process of building strong ties to the new kingdom, although they view Falconcrest as something up an upstart with overly conservatives views regarding magic.
 Even so, Falconcrest is their primary trade partner for foodstuffs, and the Falconcrest military has gone a great way toward building trust due to their constant presence in the efforts to reclaim the elven kingdom from the monsters left behind after Typhon’s defeat.
-King Galathule of Falconcrest is known to have once dispatched a force led by Dame Silmarwen Earfalas that has worked with the elves since they began the campaign to take back their home.
+King Galathule of Falconcrest is known to have once dispatched a force led by Knight Ambassador Silmarwen Earfalas that worked closely with the elves in a number of campaigns to take back their homes.

 Westerland – The elves are hesitant to deal directly with Westerland since King MuTt ascended the throne and accepted the fealty of many monstrous races.
 The rumors of King MuTt’s demonic associations, in addition to his lack of political tact, have made the elves less than eager to engage in anything resembling a formal alliance.